Grantors' Frequently Asked Questions

 How can a user affiliate their Grants.gov account with an agency?

 Complete the Grantor Registration process, then contact your agency point of contact (POC) for Grants.gov.
 Read the Grantors: Add Profile & Agency Affiliation help article for more information.

 What roles can be assigned to agency users?

-When a user has registered with Grants.gov, they have the ability to log on, but they cannot perform agency-related actions until they are given a role.
+When a user has registered with Grants.gov, they have the ability to log in, but they cannot perform agency-related actions until they are given a role.
 Read the Manage Roles help article for a list of roles and functionality associated with each.

-Grants.gov will perform the initial set-up of the agency and establish the Agency Enrollment Code.
+Grants.gov will perform the initial set-up of the agency.
 From there, the Agency Administrator will be able to set up sub-agencies.
 Contact your Grants.gov Program Advisor to have your agency registered.